 This experience felt empowering.

 Before I realized it, I was slowly saying goodbye to the life and person I never wanted to be.
-And saying hello to the person that would inspire me to be all that I could be.
+And say hello to the person that would inspire me to be all that I could be.

 Now, I’m not a mad success story right now.
 And I often think to myself when I publish stuff like this to the world that there are people that are going to be thinking, “What the hell is this amigo yapping about without a Ferrari to his name?”.